 After doing the above, your website will start feeling like it’s truly yours.
 You will have made all the necessary tune-ups and customizations to make it fit with your brand.

-Step 5: Get plugins to extend your website’s abilities
+Step 5: Install plugins to enhance functionality

 Plugins are to your WordPress site what apps are to your iPhone. 📱